agrbin/v8boinc-remote/README.md

 If you hit Ctrl+C twice, or kill a process in any other way, you may left active tasks on server.
 Try not to do this.

+  **--publicdir=DIR:URL**
+    If submitting large files, node process could ran out of memory.
+To avoid this one can instruct v8boinc to take input files over a HTTP location using this flag.
+DIR is a location where symlink to input file will be created, and URL should point to that exact dir over a HTTP server.
+This must be visible from central server.

 ## FLAGS THAT CONTROL OUTPUT

   **-w <path>, --trace=<path>**